These are the last-minute changes the Senate made to the $1.7 trillion omnibus

 An amendment to provide for the continuation of pay and benefits of Navy Lt.
 Ridge Alkonis also passed.
 According to Deseret News, his pay was cut while serving a three-year sentence in a prison in Japan after a car accident that killed two citizens.

-Alkonis was determined by a judge in Japan to have been sleeping behind the wheel during the accident, but U.S. Navy investigators found “that Alkonis suffered from acute mountain sickness and lost consciousness accounts,” the report said.
+Alkonis was determined by a judge in Japan to have been sleeping behind the wheel during the accident, but U.S. Navy investigators found that Alkonis suffered from acute mountain sickness and lost consciousness.

 The Senate approved the amendment, offered by Sen. Mike Lee (R-Utah), in a voice vote.